 ALL ABOARD!
 The Oak Park Society of Model Engineers (also known as OPSME) is a model railroad club located in the Dole Center of Oak Park, Illinois.
 This club has been here in Oak Park since opening its doors in 1964.
-The club is open every Monday and Wednesday nights from 7-9 pm in the lower level of the Dole Center and is open other times as indicated on our Club Calendar.
+The club is open Sundays 1-3 pm in the lower level of the Dole Center.

-We currently have have more than 40 members ranging from high schoolers to senior citizens.
+We currently have have more than 85 regular, affiliate and supporting members ranging from high schoolers to senior citizens.
 We hold 2 types of meetings: layout discussion meetings where we go over everything regarding the operations of our layout and our business meetings which are held every 3rd Monday of every month.
-Here all members discuss new/old business regarding the club, our layout or any other train related events (past or present).
+Here all members can discuss new/old business regarding the club, our layout or any other train related events (past or present).
 All business and voting are done at this time.
 We even have Proto-Op sessions about every 3 months, where club members can run trains and play dispatcher for the night.

 We are an HO scale club with a layout utilizing DCC and modeled after the Chicago Great Western rail line from Oak Park to Central Iowa.
 The main layout has three levels with two helices on each end and multiple tracks for running multiple trains.
 We also have a DC layout that engineers of any age can operate.